 Oak Island real estate is some of the most expensive in North Carolina, although Oak Island house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Oak Island is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Oak Island isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Oak Island are a mix of both white- and blue-collar jobs.
 Overall, Oak Island is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Oak Island who work in sales jobs (12.85%), management occupations (12.58%), and office and administrative support (10.37%).
+There are especially a lot of people living in Oak Island who work in sales jobs (15.14%), management occupations (12.14%), and office and administrative support (10.55%).

 Also of interest is that Oak Island has more people living here who work in computers and math than 95% of the places in the US.